-- A. The applicant must be a High School Graduate or have successfully completed a standard equivalency test.(GED) - B. The applicant must have documented test results from the American College Test (ACT) or the Standardized Achievement Test (SAT). - C. The applicant must complete an Associate or higher degree from an ARRT-acceptable accredited college or university as a pre-requisite or corequisite for graduation and certification eligibility.
+- A. The applicant must be a High School Graduate or have successfully completed a standard equivalency test.
+(GED) - B. An ACT composite score of 19 or SAT total of 990 is the minimum requirement for radiologic technology candidates. - C. The applicant must complete an Associate or higher degree from an ARRT-acceptable accredited college or university as a pre-requisite or corequisite for graduation and certification eligibility.